yrqoeuqo123/Prediction_of_Air_Quality_in_Beijing/README.md

 - Check the output folders in data for processed datasets and model predictions.

+- Visualizations and models' performance metrics are saved in the results folder.

+### Replicability
+This project is designed for full replicability.
+By following the steps outlined above and using the provided scripts, you can replicate the entire study or apply the methodology to similar datasets.

 ### Requirement Python Libraries
 Please use the version new than or equal to the python library in the list
  - Numpy v1.21.0